fdelgadodelapuente/isce2_install/tutorial.md

 ### STEP 4: source ISCE

 Create a .sh file similar to that of macOS with the software path.
-Source it to load the software

 ```
 #!/bin/sh